calder12/seed/src/_packs/utilities/seed-vertical-align.md

  - vertical
 ---

-Vertical alignment utility pack for Seed
+A series of utility classes that adjust the vertical-alignment property of a inline selector, with support for responsive modifiers.

 ## Install